Generation of Josephson vortices in stacked toroidal Bose-Einstein condensates: Model

 Note that adding a 1D optical lattice in the z-direction to a prolate (elongated in a z-direction) toroidal trap would give a possibility to create a stack of separated coaxial rings.
 In the present work, we concentrate on the simplest case of two coupled rings.
 The potential of the blue-detuned light sheet splitting the BEC into two coaxial rings is as follows:

 where $U_s = 80$ is the dimensionless barrier amplitude.
 The coupling strength decreases when the barrier amplitude and/or barrier effective width increase.
 In the present work we change the ring-ring interaction strength from strong to weak coupling by tuning the effective barrier width, $a$ in the experimentally accessible range (e.g. in units of $l_r$, $a=0.19$ corresponds to the barrier parameters reported in Ref. \cite{2007Natur.449..579L}).
 The population imbalance in rings depends on the parameter $z_{sh}$ -- the $z$-coordinate of the peak intensity of the barrier.
 A symmetric system with equal populations in both rings corresponds to $z_{sh} = 0$.
-For example, we apply the method of generating JVs using the stirring potential to the system with population imbalance $\eta=(N_1-N_2)/(N_1+N_2)=-0.4$ ($30\%$ of all particles are trapped in the ring 1 and $70\%$ - in the ring 2) shown in Fig. \ref{fig:isosurf}.
-This population imbalance corresponds to the barrier effective width $a =0.30$ shifted to $z_{sh} = 0.14$ (see Fig. \ref{fig:den_critical} (a)).

 It is worth mentioning, that we do not include the effects of gravity in the model.
-Thus the plane of each ring is only given by its z-coordinate and we refer to 'upper' and 'lower' ring only with respect to their position in the 3D figures of this article.
+Thus the plane of each ring is only given by its $z$-coordinate and we refer to the 'upper' and 'lower' ring only with respect to their position in the 3D figures of this article.